 All Lead Homicide Investigators (LHIs) certified by the Training Board are required to obtain 32 hours of approved LHI in service training in a 4 year period from the date of their certification.

-The Training Board has approved many in-service courses for LHI certificate renewal.
-Agencies are responsible for ensuring LHIs attend approved courses.
-Below is the current list of in-service courses approved for Lead Homicide Investigator re-certification.
-However, please check with your local MTU and/or the Executive Institute to get the most up-to-date list of LHI approved courses being offered in your region, as additional classes are being added on a regular basis.
-List of approved LHI courses.
+The Training Board has approved many in-service classes for LHI certificate renewal.
+Agencies are responsible for ensuring LHIs attend approved classes.
+Below is the current list of in-service classes approved for Lead Homicide Investigator re-certification.
+However, please check with your local MTU and/or the Executive Institute to get the most up-to-date list of LHI approved classes being offered in your region, as additional classes are being added on a regular basis.
+List of approved (or tentatively approved) LHI classes.

 It is suggested that agencies submit their Lead Homicide Investigator’s recertification paperwork no sooner than 6 months and no later than 3 months prior to the end of the 4th year.